- Sun Yat-sen and the Rebirth of the KMT

 - What Happened Next

-Yet as communist power and membership grew during the Northern Campaign, KMT’s new leader, Chiang Kai-shek, felt increasingly threatened.
+Yet as communist membership grew during the Northern Campaign, KMT’s new leader, Chiang Kai-shek, felt increasingly threatened by the CCP’s growing power.
 In 1927 Chiang launched a coup against the communists in Shanghai.
 From then forward, he became consumed with wiping out the communists often at the expense of defending China itself.